Kassiowl/-QrCodeDisplayDataPub/readme.md

 * if there's a error like a missing dependency, just run pip install {dependency}
 * Go to QrCodeData_django and execute python manage.py 7000, the port has to be 7000
 * Go to qrcodedata_react and run npm install and npm run dev
+* make sure that bove applications, react and django are running.
-* fill in the form and click generate, it will generate qrcode
+* fill in the form in the local react application and click generate, it will generate communicate with django application and generate qrcode
 * theres a video too that demonstrate the application